 It’s easy enough to get an impression about a website–you take a look at it and click around a bit to figure out if it’s good or bad.
 But to get a real sense of how good your website is, you have to move beyond impressions and gut feelings.
 You need metrics.
 You need objective measurements and fact-based analysis.
 To get this, you need an audit.

 We often start our full audits with a tool called Nibbler.
 It will look at many different factors related to your website’s performance, SEO, rank and visibility.
+A lot of people use semrush for their SEO, you can view this SEMrush tutorial to learn how to use it.
 You’ll get a score out of 10, plus a variety of recommendations to improve your website.
 Take this score as a guideline, it is no substitute for a a full bv02 digital audit.

 Try it @ http://nibbler.silktide.com/